i3-Market-V2-Public-Repository/SP4-i3MarketSemanticEngine/README.md

 # i3-Market Semantics Engine

 ## 1. Introduction
 The semantic engine is a data microservice, which can interact with other services of the i3-Market for data offering registration.
 The semantic engine also provides necessary information such as contract parameters, pricing models, etc for other services and users.
-The repository of the semantic engine on the i3-Market gitlab can be found [here](https://gitlab.com/i3-market/code/wp4/i3marketsemanticengine_mongodb) .
-The Swagger reference of the semantic engine itself can be found [here](http://95.211.3.244:3000/explorer/#/registration-offering)
+The repository of the semantic engine on the i3-Market gitlab can be found [here]https://github.com/i3-Market-V2-Public-Repository/SP4-I3MarketSemanticEngineMongodb) .

 ## 2. Objectives